haseebrehmat/Sales-Engine-API/README.md

 ### Usage

-To use Octagon, follow these steps:
+To use Sales Engine, follow these steps:

 #### 1. Create and activate virtual environment